XIMA87/XIMA87/README.md

 Systems Analysis and Development student (PUC-MINAS) and passionate about origami, games, miniatures, Star Wars, D&D and Geek culture in general.

-I have a great team spirit and i find it easy to work in a group.
-I'm also good with logistics, resources and people management.
+I'm a calm and creative person, with emotional intelligence, team spirit, good with logistics, resource and people management.

 Im looking for opportunities of growth, learning and collaboration.